 Prior to joining Edinburgh Napier, Avril was Managing Director and owner of Scottish Cultural Press and Scottish Children’s Press.
 She founded the first dedicated Children’s Publisher in Scotland.
 Having worked in a variety of publishing roles before that, in publishing companies in London and Edinburgh, she has over 20 years’ professional experience in the industry.
-During this time she has developed very close links with the publishing industry, and the Postgraduate Publishing Placement module, which she introduced, utilises these contacts to enhance our students’ opportunities.
+During this time she has developed very close links with the publishing industry.
+The Placement module, which she introduced, utilises these contacts to enhance our students’ opportunities.

 In 2011 she was invited to join the judging panel of the annual PPA Scotland School Magazine Awards.
 For several years she has been a judge of the PPA Professional Magazine Awards.
 Avril is also a member of the Scottish Centre for the Book.

 In addition to her industry expertise, Avril was Secretary of the Association for Publishing Education (APE), and was appointed External Examiner at – the University of the Arts London, Kingston University, the University of Galway, Bath University, and Oxford Brookes University.